 Streaming Device or Smart TV

-Before you can stream TV online you will need something to deliver internet service to your television set.
-This can either can some from a smart TV or a streaming device like a Roku or Amazon Fire device.
+Before you can stream TV online, you will need something to deliver internet service to your television set.
+You can use a smart TV or a streaming device like Roku or Amazon Fire.

 Most modern TVs, particularly Samsung, LG, or Sony, have many streaming apps installed.
-If your TV is more than a couple years old, they may not have that capability.
+If your TV is more than a couple of years old, it may not have that capability.

-If the TV has a HDMI input you can install a streaming device to accomplish the same end result.
+If the TV has an HDMI input, you can install a streaming device to accomplish the same result.
 Most devices are very affordable and offer a wide range of features.

-If you don’t have a Roku or Fire device, the Chromecast, Tivo, and Apple TV are also compatible devices with many streaming platforms.
+If you don’t have a Roku or Fire, Chromecast, Tivo, and Apple TV are compatible devices with many streaming platforms.

 Read our guide on the top Fire TV alternatives to learn more.